 Research focused on developing and demonstrating technologies that will significantly reduce the costs of capturing CO2 while minimising the environmental footprint of energy production.

-The Capture Program’s primary aim is to reduce the cost and environmental impact of capture of carbon dioxide (CO2) from a range of sources including coal and gas fired power stations, from steel and cement production, as well as from natural gas.
+The Capture Program’s primary aim is to reduce the cost and environmental impact of the capture of carbon dioxide (CO2) from a range of sources including coal and gas fired power stations, steel and cement production, in addition to natural gas.
 The research focuses on developing and demonstrating technologies that will significantly reduce the costs of capturing CO2 thereby mitigating financial risk for industry.
 We are interested in exploiting the captured CO2 and have a portfolio of projects examining utilisation strategies.